apexskier/opctl/README.md

 Now, someone on my local network can't read any file from my computer opctl has access to over the HTTP api.

+Opctl also runs all docker containers in privileged mode, which has higher risk.
+This disables that by default, which prevents docker in docker ops without using the `--privileged` flag.

 ### credentials

 Credentials for git and docker use standard credential helper mechanisms,